 Take General Assembly, one of the first coding bootcamps, that’s been on the scene since 2011.
 Over the years, the school has acted as a bridge that connects thousands of tech aspirants with their dream careers in Data Science, Software Engineering, UX Design, and Digital Marketing.
-It has done an outstanding job—99.2 percent of graduates who participated in its full-time career services secured a job in their field of study.
+As shown by the General Assembly acceptance rate, the school has done an outstanding job: 99.2 percent of graduates who participated in its full-time career services secured a job in their field of study.

 But, what does the overall process look like?
 “It starts with a phone call,” Bianca Espinoza, Senior Regional Admissions Director, said.

 “First, you hop on a call with an Admissions representative who will walk you through some questions about your interest, background, and previous experience.
 Through this conversation, we want to establish if making this career transition into tech is the right step for you,” she explained.